 Biomedical Engineering Innovation (BMEI) is a fully online course offered to high school students since 2019.
 It is based on an undergraduate introductory biomedical engineering course that has been offered at Johns Hopkins University.
 This hands-on, lab-based course is designed to help students develop the skills to think and solve problems like engineers.

 Please see the Eligibility Requirements page for the pre-requisites.

 Yes!
-Students are eligible to receive a JHU transcript with 3 college credits if they complete the course with a final grade of an A or a B. Students receiving college credit should contact the JHU Office of the Registrar to request that a transcript be delivered to their home and/or institutions of their choice.
+Students have the opportunity to earn three college credits from JHU.
+Students receiving college credit should contact the JHU Office of the Registrar to request that a transcript be delivered to their home and/or institutions of their choice.

-Students who actively participate in the course but do not earn an A or B in the course will receive a Certificate of Completion.
+Students who actively participate in the course will receive a Certificate of Completion.

 Biomedical Engineering Innovation is only offered as an online course.